qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. tip::

-    Using C++ you are able to create your own image provider using :qt5:`QQmlImageProvider <qqmlimageprovider>`.
+    Using C++ you are able to create your own image provider using :qt5:`QQuickImageProvider <qquickimageprovider>`.
 This allows you to create images on the fly and threaded image loading.

 MouseArea Element
 -----------------